This is the featured image of the Design Stereo Sounds blog article.

-There are many different techniques you can use to make your synth sounds sound big and full.
-Things like panning, using stereo doubling plugins or the Haas effects are well worth checking out.
+You can use many different techniques to make your synth sounds sound big and full.
+Things like panning, stereo doubling plugins, or the Haas effects are worth checking out.
 Pursuing this further, there is an unorthodox and obscure technique of designing stereo sounds.
-It applies to just about any sound source, so we wanted to share it with our ever-growing community!
+It applies to almost any sound source, so we wanted to share it with our ever-growing community!

 Using Melda MStereoProcessor

-The Melda MStereoProcessor is a powerful tool that can significantly help with the widening of the stereo image.
-Unlike a high number of stereo widening tools out there, this one operates in multi-band mode which is truly beneficial.
-Firstly, let’s put an instance of Melda MStereoProcessor on the synth stab sequence.
+The Melda MStereoProcessor is a powerful tool that can significantly help widen the stereo image.
+Unlike many stereo widening tools, this one operates in multi-band mode, which is genuinely beneficial.
+Firstly, let's put an instance of Melda MStereoProcessor on the synth stab sequence.
 I previously made it together with some basic rhythm in Soundbridge DAW.

 ~Synth Stab - Unprocessed